 While Senior Electrical Engineers do not often become Directors of Engineering, the job pays $142K per year on average.
 Becoming a Principal Electrical Engineer or a Design Engineering Manager is, however, a more typical career progression for Senior Electrical Engineers.

 Senior Electrical Engineer Job Listings

 Popular Skills for Senior Electrical Engineer

-Survey results imply that Senior Electrical Engineers deploy a substantial tool kit of skills at work.
-Most notably, skills in Field-Programmable Gate Array, Matlab, Engineering Design, and Board Design / Debug are correlated to pay that is above average.
-Skills that seem to negatively impact pay include AutoCAD, C++, and C. Most people experienced in Engineering Design also know Microsoft Office and AutoCAD.
+Survey results imply that Senior Electrical Engineers deploy a deep pool of skills on the job.
+Most notably, skills in Field-Programmable Gate Array, Matlab, Engineering Design, and Project Management are correlated to pay that is above average.
+Skills that pay less than market rate include AutoCAD, C++, and C. For most people, competency in Engineering Design indicates knowledge of Microsoft Office and AutoCAD.

 Pay by Experience Level for Senior Electrical Engineer

 Pay by Experience for a Senior Electrical Engineer has a positive trend.
 An entry-level Senior Electrical Engineer with less than 5 years of experience can expect to earn an average total compensation of $86,000 based on 305 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Senior Electrical Engineer with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $96,000 based on 899 salaries.
 An experienced Senior Electrical Engineer which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $105,000 based on 884 salaries.
 A Senior Electrical Engineer with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $116,000 based on 597 salaries.

 Pay Difference by Location